TDG-Platform/docs/AComp.md

 * Variation due to different viewing geometries
 * Atmospheric effects

 The AComp GBDX task operates on imagery from all DG Sensors and Landsat-8.
-Input imagery must at least contain the VNIR multispectral bands, and optionally may also include panchromatic data.
+Input imagery must at least contain the VNIR multispectral bands, and optionally may also include panchromatic data and/or SWIR data.

 ### Table of Contents
  * [Quickstart](#quickstart) - Get started!